harayoki/msx_pyutils/simple_sc2_converter/README.md

 # Simple SC2 Converter

+⚠️ このツールは開発中です。

 A small utility to convert PNG images into MSX Screen 2 (`.sc2`) or Screen 4 (`.sc4`) binaries.

+This converter does **not** include any dithering or beautification logic; it simply picks the nearest palette color in RGB space for each pixel.
+For higher-quality conversions, please use the parent MMSXX_MSX1PaletteQuantizer CLI or other tools.

 * Accepts PNG files or folders (non-recursive) containing PNGs.
 * Ensures inputs are `256x192` pixels by default and supports optional resizing, cropping, or padding.